alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/testing_benchmarking.md

 The folders contain the following information:

-- `common`: The tests for generic and common appplication functions.
+- `common`: The tests for generic and common application functions.
 - `use_case`: Every use-case specific test in their respective folders.
 - `utils`: Utility sources that are only used within the tests.